SURGroup/UQpy/docs/source/dimension_reduction/grassmann/interpolation/index.rst

 where in each interval :math:`[t_k, t_{k+1}]`, :math:`p(x)` is a linear function.

-This class is a child class of the :class:`.InterpolationMethod` class and utilizes the LinearNDInterpolator method of the scipy package to perform interpolation in high dimensions.
+This class is a child class of the :class:`.InterpolationMethod` class and utilizes the :class:`scipy.interpolate.LinearNDInterpolator` method of the scipy package to perform interpolation in high dimensions.
 To use this class one needs to import it as